Reverse Engineering a vehicle (or creating a CAN dbc file)

 1. Identify the Purpose: Determine the purpose of creating the DBC file.
 Are you interested in decoding and interpreting existing CAN data or defining a new set of messages and signals for a specific application?

-2. CAN Message Identification: Identify the CAN messages that you want to include in the DBC file.
+2. CAN BUS Message Identification: Identify the CAN messages that you want to include in the DBC file.
 This may involve researching the vehicle’s documentation, referring to existing databases, or monitoring the CAN bus in a controlled environment.

 3. Signal Definition: For each CAN message, define the individual signals or parameters contained within the message.
 This includes specifying signal names, units, scaling factors, and signal data types (e.g., integer, float).